RESPONSIBILITY TO OUR COMMUNITY

-At Prince Lobel, we strive to serve the communities in which we live and work with hands-on involvement through volunteerism and other charitable contributions.
+At Prince Lobel, we strive to serve the communities in which we live and work with hands-on involvement through volunteering and other charitable contributions.
 We pride ourselves on having an innovative, entrepreneurial mindset at every turn.
 Prince Lobel approaches philanthropy, community outreach, and pro bono representation in the same way–by giving members of our staff the freedom to develop outreach and engagement initiatives.
-We offer a paid Volunteer Time Off (VTO) policy, which lets employees take off one day each year to volunteer time to a charity or a firm-sponsored community service initiative.
+We offer a paid Volunteer Time Off (VTO) policy, which lets employees take time each year to do volunteer work for a charity or a firm-sponsored community service initiative.

 The following are just a few examples of Prince Lobel’s pro bono work: